Three Buddhist Concepts Help Manage Your Emotions

-As strange as it may seem, the emotional world is one of the areas in which Buddhism and Western psychology tend to have some elements in common.
+As strange as it may seem, the emotional world is one of the areas in which Buddhist concepts and Western psychology tend to have some elements in common.

 In addition, it’s interesting to note that strategies like meditation are already included in many types of therapies.
 It’s a very effective way to manage two common enemies in our daily lives: stress and anxiety.

-In this article, we propose that you reflect on 3 key aspects of Buddhism to discover and learn from your emotions.
+In this article, we propose that you reflect on three key aspects of Buddhist concepts to discover and learn from your emotions.

 1. Attachment to suffering or the freedom to be happy: you choose

-On our path of seeking greater freedom and wisdom, psychology normally encourages us to recognize our feelings.
+On our path to seeking greater freedom and wisdom, psychology normally encourages us to recognize our feelings.

 It also encourages us to remember our past and present stories to give them meaning and be able to face them through therapy.

-For its part, Buddhism takes a different approach: it encourages us to “moderate” and “silence” our negative emotions through the practice of inner dialogue and meditation.
+However, Buddhist concepts take a different approach: they encourage us to gradually “moderate” and “silence” our negative emotions through the practice of inner dialogue and meditation.

-In addition, Buddhism offers us the understanding that we sometimes make grave mistakes in our approach.
 For example, many of us believe that happiness is somewhere outside of us in a person, a place, or a possession.
-However, this type of materialism or attachment to what is out of our hands actually leads us to unhappiness.
+However, this type of materialism, or attachment to what is out of our hands, actually leads us to unhappiness.

 Authentic well-being is not “out there,” but rather is found in our inner balance.
 We can discover it in our state of mind through calm, balance and self-acceptance.

-Practicing un-attachment in our daily lives is an ideal strategy to regulate our emotions.
+Practicing detachment in our daily lives is an ideal strategy to regulate our emotions.

 When we “deactivate” our obsession with complaining about all that we’re lacking, we don’t have or we should have, we can open our eyes to what we already truly have.
 This is our ability to be happy with what we are and what we already have.

-2. The cultivation of patience and love in Buddhism
+2. The cultivation of patience and love in Buddhist concepts

 We live in a world based on immediacy.
 Here, stimuli of all types are abundant.